 The first thing to know about the secure attachment style is that it stands in its own category.
 The other three styles are “insecure,” meaning they’re characterized by struggles related to building and maintaining relationships.

 A secure attachment style, on the other hand, means you’re comfortable with openly and honestly expressing your emotions.
-You’re able to depend on your partner (or friends) and vice versa.
+You’re capable of depending on your partner (or friends) and the opposite.

-If this sounds like you, your primary caregiver was almost definitely engaged with you from day one, while also able to manage their own stress.
+If this sounds like you, your primary caregiver was almost definitely engaged with you from day one.
+They were also capable of managing their own stress.
 They helped you feel secure and safe, and gave you a strong foundation of trust for all your upcoming relationships.

 Here are a few good indicators that you have a secure attachment style: